 Accelerated delivery does not help in better utilization of budgets.
-Campaigns limited by budget and using accelerated budget likely see higher average Cost-per-click (CPC) due to the higher auction pressure in the early hours.
+Campaigns limited by budget and using accelerated budget are likely to see a higher cost-per-thousand impressions (CPM) or cost-per click (CPC) due to the higher auction pressure in the early hours.
+Switching your campaigns that have limited budgets to standard delivery may result in better clickthrough rate (CTR) for Display, or better CPVs (cost-per-vews) for YouTube.
 If you are having trouble meeting your spend goal, try using the recommendation page optimizations.

 See the below section on accelerated budget to understand why you should avoid using accelerated budgets.